Honor 9/11 victims through public service

 Charities take donations in honor of 9/11 victims

 Many groups upholding the spirit of 9/11 service are taking donations.
 The FealGood Foundation provides advocacy and support to 9/11 responders who are now dealing with catastrophic health issues.
 The Families of Freedom Scholarship Fund distributes financial aid to children of 9/11 victims.
+Tuesday's Children supports youth and families impacted by terrorism.
 The Tunnel to Towers Foundation sets up 5K runs nationwide to raise money for veterans and first responders who lost limbs in the line of duty.
 The Leary Firefighters Foundation helps fire departments buy new equipment.
 There are also maintenance funds for the 9/11 memorials in New York, Washington and Shanksville, Pennsylvania.

-The US Congress designated September 11 as a national day of service seven years ago.
+The US Congress designated September 11 as a national day of service eight years ago.
 People who lost family in the 2001 attacks requested the official day as a way to honor their loved ones.
 If you would like to answer that call by volunteering, donating or showing that you care, hit the Take Action button below.